How do you top one of the most significant innovations to hit the golf industry in years?

 For one club that’s a great list of options.
 But when ordering a club online (I want to say real quick, I HIGHLY recommend you get fit for your clubs) at the Callaway website, you can choose a handful of ways to customize the club.
 First off the head in 13.5°, 15.0°, 17°, 19°, 20°, 21°, 23° and, 25°.
 The shaft itself (Aldila or Project X) Shaft Length (from +2′ to -2″), Grips (Callaway, Golf Pride, IOMIC, Lamkin, Superstroke, and Winn), and also how many wraps you want under the grip.

 You have some options, to put it bluntly.
 I can’t stress enough the importance of getting fit though.
 After going through the shaft fitting process at Impact Custom Clubs, I was overwhelmed with the amount of information it took to get me dialed into a shaft.
 I’ve seen the results, and it’s been a massive change to my game.
-More on that in another post I plan on wrapping up in the near future.
+More on that in another post, I plan on wrapping up shortly.

 Callaway has built itself a remarkable club with a fantastic website to gather your information.
 But, you’re here to read my thoughts on the club and whether or not it would be a good purchase for you.
 RIght?
 So let me provide you with some information you can’t find out on the Callaway website.
 That is unless you take some time to read their customer reviews.

 Why the Callaway Rogue Fairway Wood is not leaving my bag anytime soon.